 We face substantial competition within the pharmaceutical healthcare services industry and the past year has seen even more consolidation among PBMs, specialty pharmacy providers and pharmaceutical wholesalers.
 We expect to see this trend continue in the coming year and it is uncertain what effect, if any, these consolidations will have on us or the industry as a whole.
 The industry also includes a number of large, well-capitalized companies with nationwide operations and capabilities in the specialty services and PBM services arenas, such as CVS Caremark Corporation, Express Scripts, Inc., Medco Health Solutions Inc., Walgreen Company, Apria Healthcare Group Inc. and many smaller organizations that typically operate on a local or regional basis.
-In the Specialty Pharmaceutical distribution companies that have substantial financial resources and which also provide products and services to the chronically ill such as CVS Caremark, Express Scripts, Medco Health Solutions and Walgreens.
+In the Specialty Pharmacy Services business, we compete with several national and regional specialty pharmaceutical distribution companies that have substantial financial resources and which also provide products and services to the chronically ill such as CVS Caremark, Express Scripts, Medco Health Solutions and Walgreens.